 - Re-survey your team (or go back for another round of skip-level and round table meetings) to gauge the impact of your actions, and gather reaction and feedback on your efforts.

-Your efforts to diagnose and resolve issues within your team can be aided by an employee engagement survey platform like Engagement Multiplier’s.
-In addition to quickly gathering and tabulating results and data, our Secure Feedback and Suggestion Box tools make it easy for leaders to respond to individuals and solicit more input from teams.
+Your efforts to diagnose and resolve issues within your team can be aided by an employee engagement survey platform like Engagement Multiplier.
+In addition to quickly gathering and tabulating results and data, our Secure Follow-Up and Suggestion Box tools make it easy for leaders to respond to individuals and solicit more input from teams.

 Additionally, if you don’t have time to lose and need to get a handle on the health of your own team, you can use our Benchmark Assessment at no charge.
 There are no strings attached – the resulting data is yours to keep.
 Here are the details.